 This experience of an old classroom is sure to delight students and teachers.
 Seated in wooden desks children will be able to experience an in-class session of days gone by - from slates and ink wells, duster and chalk to good manners.
 In the past students had to watch their 'P's and 'Q's or they may have just experienced '6 of the best'!

-Through an interactive film students delve into the local history of coal mining and explore the hardships experienced by early miners.
-Students will gain insight into the expansion of the Ipswich region through an abundance of coal, and into work in underground coal mines.
-During their tour of the past, students will gain an understanding of a coal mine tunnel, and mining equipment.
+Coal Mining: Through an interactive film, students, delve into the local history and explore the hardships experienced by early miners.
+Gaining insight into the expansion of the region with an abundance of coal and underground coal mines.
+Through this tour of the past students will gain an understanding of a coal mine tunnel and equipment.

 Other stations available:

-Historic Motor Cycle Club: Motor cycles through the ages
+Historical Motor Cycle Club: Motorcycles through the ages

 Blacksmiths: Experience the forge and find out what an Anvil is used for